cslab-hub/MatrixDataExtractor/README.md

 ```
 $ bash -i infer.sh
 ```
-**NOTE:** Make sure all paths to access files and folders are mentioned in corresponding variables in code.
-You can analyze code to get an idea.
+**NOTE:** Make sure all paths to access files and folders are correctly mentioned in corresponding variables in code.
+You can analyze this code to get an idea.

 ## backend
 Run web application on Linux OS by executing start.sh shell script as-